Graduate Diploma in Nursing Practice (Mental Health)

 Please refer to our Admission requirements page.

-The Postgraduate Diploma in Nursing Practice is a 100 credit point, on-campus coursework program, with a clinical practice component, of one year's duration full time, or two years' duration part time.
+The Graduate Diploma in Nursing Practice is a 100 credit point, on-campus coursework program, with a clinical practice component, of one year's duration full time, or two years' duration part time.

 - the ability to apply theoretical knowledge to understand the practice of providing holistic nursing care to individuals experiencing a complex range of disturbances to health and wellbeing that require complex specialty nursing interventions